How to Improve UX Without Even Trying

-The ratatouille is to die for, but the sum total of the experience is unpredictable at best, problematic at worst.
-Maybe you spent the whole night trying to get the waiter’s attention, you were spoken to impolitely or waited too long to receive your dishes — in many cases, these small yet meaningful annoyances might ruin the meal altogether.
+The ratatouille is to die for, but the overall dining experience is subpar.
+Maybe you spent the whole night trying to get the waiter’s attention, you were spoken to impolitely, or you waited too long to receive your dishes — in many cases, the combination of these annoyances could ruin the meal altogether.

 A user navigating software with poor UX might feel similar frustration, whether he is struggling to complete a task or unable to reach his desired destination.
 A business whose product is irritating or taxing for its target audience to use, will ultimately lose customers.

 The restaurant owner may hire new staff or conduct additional training, but what options do software vendor have to improve UX?

 Here’s How to Improve UX Without Even Trying: